-A placebo is a treatment which has no inherent ability to produce a direct physiological effect, but which nevertheless has a beneficial therapeutic effect, and can cause people to experience positive physical or mental outcomes.
+A placebo is a treatment that has no inherent ability to produce a direct physiological effect, but which nevertheless has a beneficial therapeutic effect, and can cause people to experience positive physical or mental outcomes.

 For example, when people are given an inert sugar pill by a doctor who tells them that it’s medicine, they can sometimes start feeling better as a result of taking the pill, despite the fact that the pill doesn’t actually contain any active ingredients.

 Accordingly, the placebo effect (also referred to as the placebo response) is a phenomenon where people experience a beneficial effect as a result of a placebo treatment, which cannot be attributed to the physical properties of the placebo, and which is therefore attributed to people’s psychological reaction to it.

 Understanding placebos and the mechanisms behind them can allow you to take advantage of their beneficial effect in a variety of contexts.
 As such, in the following article you will learn more about placebos, understand how they work, and see how you can use them to your advantage as effectively as possible.

 Placebos play a critical role in medical experiments and clinical trials, since the effectiveness of new treatments is generally compared to the effectiveness of a placebo, rather than to the effectiveness of no treatment at all.
 This is done in order to determine whether the positive influence of the treatment, if it exists, can be attributed to a direct therapeutic effect, as opposed to a placebo effect, and if so then to what degree.

 In this context, placebos usually take the form of treatments such as sugar pills or saline injections, which are relatively inert and which are therefore not expected to have a direct physiological effect on patients.